debezium/debezium.github.io/CONTRIBUTING.md

 Here's a quick check list for a good pull request (PR):

 * Discussed and approved on IRC or the mailing list
-* A JIRA associated with your PR (include the JIRA issue number in commit comment)
+* A GitHub issue associated with your PR (include the GitHub issue number in commit comment)
 * One commit per PR
 * One feature/change per PR
-* No changes not directly related to your change (e.g. no formatting changes or refactoring to existing code, if you want to refactor/improve existing code that's a separate discussion and separate JIRA issue)
+* No changes not directly related to your change (e.g. no formatting changes or refactoring to existing code, if you want to refactor/improve existing code that's a separate discussion and separate GitHub issue)
 * A full build completes successfully
 * Do a rebase on upstream `develop`